The 10 Best Backpacker Hostels In Quito: Price Comparison

-On top of being a great hostel, they work closely with the local community and contribute 10% of earnings to support them.
+On top of being a great hostel, they work closely with the local community and contribute 10% of their earnings to support community projects.

-They have a fantastic rooftop terrace with a bar, hammocks and nets to lounge in and enjoy views out over the city and it’s a great place to meet fellow travellers or just relax with a book.
+The highlight of the hostel is the fantastic rooftop terrace with a bar, hammocks, and nets to lounge in and enjoy the amazing views out over the city: it’s a great place to meet fellow travellers or just relax with a book or a beer.

 They also have our favourite pod-style dorm beds with a plug socket and locker next to your head and a curtain for that added layer of privacy.